minrk/appnope/README.md

 # `appnope`

-Simple extension for disabling App Nap on OS X 10.9, which can be problematic.
+Simple package for disabling App Nap on OS X 10.9, which can be problematic.

 Simply `import appnope`, and App Nap should be disabled.

-This is my first Cocoa Python extension, so it may not work for anyone but me, but it could be interesting.
+It uses ctypes to wrap a `[NSProcessInfo beginActivityWithOptions]` call to disable App Nap.

 To install, just: